 Additionally, they track metrics like conversion rates from ad views to purchases, website traffic, and social media engagement levels.

-2. Understanding Customer Data, Feedback, and Habits
+2. Customer Data, Feedback, and Habits

 This helps restaurants send out offers and promotions that people will want.
 By knowing more about their customers, restaurants can see what’s popular and change their menus to match what people want.

-3. Analyzing Sales Data
+3. Sales Data

-Using advanced POS systems can help restaurants gauge their sales data, and get daily, and monthly reports on which items are selling more at what time.
-This data can help them analyze the success of their promotions and other marketing campaigns and equips them to make data-driven decisions while setting up offers, and discounts.
+Using modern POS systems can help you record and analyze your sales data, and get daily, and monthly reports on which items are selling more at what time.

 In fast food, success means being flexible, creative, and getting to know your customers.
 Figuring out who your customers are, using information smartly, and using cool tech stuff can make your marketing effective.